 Do you do hair and makeup?

-We normally allow our clients to take care of hair, makeup, and wardrobe concerns because we try to keep our budgets small business friendly.
-The more specialists we hire, the more money the video costs.
+We normally allow our clients to take care of hair, makeup, and wardrobe concerns because we try to keep our budgets small business-friendly.
+The more specialists we hire, the more money the video production ends up costing.
 We can hire a hair and makeup artist if our client wants to have a specialist on the shoot, though usually the added expense is not justified.

 Do I need to provide a script?